Data Rescue for Windows Review

 No, in order to recover files using Data Rescue, you must pay for each file you recover or a license that allows for unlimited recovery.
 You can, however, scan your drive for recoverable data for free.

-This depends on the type of scan you do and the size of your drive.
-Quick scans, as the name suggests, are fairly quick and only take a few minutes (again, this depends on the size of your drive).
+This depends on the type of scan you do, the state, and the size of your drive.
+Quick scans, as the name suggests, are fairly quick and only take a few minutes (again, this depends on your drive).
 Deep scans take more time as they use a different method to find your data which requires a thorough pass-over of the entire drive.

 Once you’ve cloned your drive to an image, you cannot mount it inside Windows.